 - 1. The Offeror shall designate a contact person who will be responsible for project oversight and ensure contract performance.
-The contact person will be able to respond to the OHA's inquiries, complaints/problems within one (1) working day. - 2.
+The contact person will be able to respond to the OHA inquiries, complaints and/or problems within one (1) working day. - 2.
 The OHA Contract Administrator may send a monitoring report to the Offeror's contact person.
 The monitoring report will document any discrepancies or contract violation(s) for correction within the designated time period provided. - 3.
 The Offeror will ensure adequate and appropriate representation at regular meetings with the OHA and/or the OHA Board of Trustees.
-At this time, the OHA anticipates both in person and virtual meetings with the Offeror's contact person who will be responsible for oversight of contract performance.
-In person meetings will follow the CDC guidelines for mitigating safe distances and wearing a face covering.
+At this time, OHA anticipates meetings with the Offeror's contact person who will be responsible for oversight of contract performance.
+In-person meetings will follow the CDC guidelines for maintaining safe distances and wearing a face covering.
 Additional meetings may be required by the OHA.
+Meetings may be virtual as necessary.